FaxHack/Nulled.to-ServerEmulator/README.md

 # DMCA VIOLATIONS
-Does this projects violates DMCA?
-Absolutely not.
+Does this project violate DMCA?
+Not.

-This program only show a method that can be done manually without any problem.
-It is basically a clone of the original nulled.to auth Server.
+This program only shows a method that can be done manually without any problem.
+It is a clone of the original nulled.to auth Server.
 This can be done by everyone, and it does not interact with Process Memory.

 It does not modify programs in any way.